michael-rowe/ai-in-hpe/_posts/2023-12-29-added-sitemap.md

   - Google
 author: Michael Rowe
 ---

+# Created a sitemap and verified ownership with Google

 I used the Jekyll *sitemap* plugin to build the [sitemap](https://www.wikiwand.com/en/Sitemap), which was much easier than I thought it would be.
 A sitemap increases a site's visibility for search engines:

 > For use by search engines and other crawlers, there is a structured format, the XML Sitemap, which lists the pages in a site, their relative importance, and how often they are updated.
 This is pointed to from the robots.txt file and is typically called sitemap.xml.